DGEs2018/Traineeship-progress/Week12/journal.md

 # 17.06.2019
 ## Setting up sass
-- to run the server everytime change is made to both `package.json` & the `.scss` files `npm run sass | npm run dev` needs to run in the root terminal
+- to run the server everytime change is made to both `package.json` & the `.scss` files `npm run sass | npm run dev` needs to run inside the working directory
 - sass watch can be set to constantly note changes and reload the server automatically - this is done within the "scripts" section in the `package.json` file `"sass --watch pages/Landing/landing.scss:pages/Landing/landing.css"`.
 After the `sass --watch` `input path : output path` follows.
 ## CSS Notes
 - the difference between using an <img> tag and using a background image